akb825/ModularShaderLanguage/doc/Language.md

 Uniforms that are outside of a block (either originally or due to the removal of blocks) and don't use an opaque type (such as `sampler2D`) will be found under an implicit block called `Uniforms` with an instance name of `uniforms`.

 In order to use a uniform in a block both when uniform blocks are enabled and disabled, the block should have an instance name and the `INSTANCE()` macro may be used when accessing it.
 If uniform blocks are disabled, the instance name will be replaced with `uniforms`.
+Even though instance names need to be used to support targets without uniform block support, since they are put into the same block in the end the members cannot share the same name.

 For example: